whyarkadas/affogata_open_graph_scraper/README.md

      }
      ```

+## Used Tools and Libraries
+* postgresql
+  * used as persistence data layer.
+* rspec
+  * used as Ruby unit test library
+* faker
+  * used to produce fake data in unit tests
+* opengraph_parser
+  * used to parse open graph data
+* kaminari
+  * used for pagination
+* database_cleaner-active_record
+  * used for cleaning test database after every rspec run.

 ## Test

 Rspec unit test written for Get and Post end points of open graph entities to run them